ChanduBobbili/ZenithUi/packages/zenithui-time-picker/README.md

 # 🌈 zenithui-time-picker

-A customizable, accessible, and lightweight time picker component for React applications.
-This component allows users to select time using a scrollable interface for hours, minutes, and periods (AM/PM), with built-in support for both 12-hour and 24-hour formats.
+A ZenithUi Time Picker is a React component that provides a smooth and accessible interface for selecting time.
+Featuring a scrollable design for hours, minutes, and (AM/PM) selection, it supports both 12-hour and 24-hour formats with seamless customization options for a modern user experience.

 ---